kevinpschaaf/enyo-wiki/Object-Lifecycle.md

 	  }
 	});

 That's it.
 Now `MyKind` is a function that you can use with the `new` operator to create instances.
-The `myKind` function is a copy of a boilerplate function that will call your (optional) `constructor` function.
+The `MyKind` function is a copy of a boilerplate function that will call your (optional) `constructor` function.

 	myInstance = new MyKind();